PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 #####
 ```

-Make a new file called `mario.c` using `touch`.
-Open it using the "Files" tab.
+Lets do it!
+Make a new replit called "mario".

-We could print out hashes out manually.
+Now we could print out hashes out manually.
 Type in the following code.

 ```c
 #include <stdio.h>